 EVA provides services to local voluntary and community organisations in Enfield

-Workshops will be held across the Borough in accessible venues and, initially, provide a free 8 week course, with a crèche, called ‘Doing It For Themselves’.
-For those who want to complete workbooks, the course is OCN accredited.
+Workshops will be held across the Borough in accessible venues and, initially, provide a free 12 week course, with a crèche, called ‘Doing It For Themselves’.
+For those who complete workbooks and 10 hours volunteering in the 'Stay & Play' Group, the course is NCFE accredited.
 Participants do not have to seek accreditation to benefit from this training.

 Mums and Dads, or other full-time carers, develop skills in budgeting and planning, team-working, safeguarding, leadership, conflict resolution, paediatric first aid, mentoring, and food hygiene.